Preparation for Admission

 (3) What sort of relevant academic background would you bring with you to the Department of Anthropology at Irvine?

 (4) How does your intended area of specialization fit with current research areas being pursued by faculty within the department?

 (5) Other things you would like the members of the admission committee to know about you that are not covered adequately in other parts of the application.

 A statement of purpose should be in the range of 750–1,200 words (around three to five double-spaced, 12-point font pages).

 Only one writing sample should be provided and must be uploaded into the Slate application as uploaded documents.
 The writing sample should be 8,000–10,000 words long so faculty have time to read the sample in its entirety.

 The writing sample does not have to be based upon anthropological research; it could be a seminar paper, a chapter from a thesis, or any kind of original social science writing that demonstrates your skills in critical thinking and analysis.
 We do not expect applicants to create a sample from scratch for this purpose; we do not have any specific formatting instructions for applicants.

 Letters of Recommendation

-Three letters are required in support of your application.
+Three letters are required in support of your application, these letters must be uploaded by recommenders into the application portal.
 It is not necessary that your letter writers be anthropologists; it is more important that they be faculty with whom you have worked or studied, and who can talk about your accomplishments and potential for graduate-level study.
 Professional references are acceptable if you have relevant professional work experience or have not been in school for a number of years.

 It is important that you stay in touch with your letter writers to ensure that their letters are submitted by the application deadline.